PatrickShaw/weather-app/README.md

  - OS X El Captain 10.11.6

 ### Browser support
-We use the assignment to try out new features of JavaScript and CSS such as promises and CSS Grid.
+We used the assignment to try out new features of JavaScript and CSS such as promises and CSS Grid.
 This limits the compatibility of the app to modern browsers only.
 Our Webpack transpiler loaders should provide extended compatibility, however, for the sake of marking, the app works correctly on the following browsers:
  - Google Chrome +58.0.3029.110 (64-bit)
  - Firefox 53.0.3